didiersmith/steve/chapters/remarkable-progress.md

 The Whale Fund was immensely successful.
 Hungry founders and fed-up tech workers flocked to the arc of islands in the Pacific.
 The canton's business model was endlessly copied and tweaked by competing VCs, chasing after the masses of skilled workers that were rapidly evaporating out of the failed Golden State.

 Their model was endlessly replicated.
 Other technology cantons popped up.
-Murdoch's personal favourite was Jurrasic Park, whose inhabitants used gene editing technology to create modern-day domesticated dinosaurs.
+Murdoch's personal favourite was Jurassic Park, whose inhabitants used gene editing technology to create modern-day domesticated dinosaurs.
 Not useful for creating interstellar warships, but entertaining nonetheless.

 He was watching the apes try to saddle an enormous winged dinosaur one day, when his office door burst open and Allen walked in.